-Your resin jewelry can last literally forever.
-However, it will easily become dull, scratchy, or damaged if you do not properly care for it.
-If you want to keep it in perfect condition for a long time, you need to set aside some time to polish it properly.
+Your resin jewelry can last forever.
+However, it will quickly become dull, scratchy, or damaged if you do not adequately care for it.
+If you want to keep it in perfect condition for a long time, you must set aside some time to polish it properly.
 How to polish resin jewelry?
-It is pretty easy actually, you just have to follow some easy steps to give it back its original beauty.
-The first step is the cleaning process, then there will be sanding, and the last one is polishing.
+It is pretty easy actually.
+You have to follow some easy steps to give it back its original beauty.
+The first step is the cleaning process, then sanding, and the last is polishing.

 Before you get started, you have to make sure everything is ready.
 Here is what you will need for polishing your resin jewelry:

 - Sandpaper 400 grit, 600, 800, 1000, and 1500 grit